 2017 Shinjuku Gyoen Cherry Blossoms

 The 2017 Shinjuku Gyoen cherry blossoms were almost perfect.
-The skyscrapers of Nishi-Shinjuku behind them make them look a little different.
+The skyscrapers of Nishi-Shinjuku give them a majestic backdrop.
 I think that every time I go.
-The buildings add a little extra.
+The buildings add a little extra – towers and flowers.
 Does another park in Tokyo offer a similar view?
-This one might well be unique.
+This one might be unique.

-It has so much space.
+So much space is around you.
 While it can get crowded, I’ve never felt crushed there.
 The trees aren’t clustered together in only one area.
-They are all over Shinjuku Gyoen.
+They are all over the park It’s no wonder Shinjuku Gyoen is a famous hanami spot.

-And after attending many hanami events over the years, I have some thoughts about it.
-Each to their own, I know and accept.
+After attending many hanami events over the years, I have a question.
+To each their own, I know and accept.
 But why is hanami so important in Japan?

 Am I overthinking in my old age?
 That might be true.
 But it is what I have felt over the last few years.
 Anyway, you can observe this at many places in Tokyo.

-Anyway, the 2017 Shinjuku Gyoen Cherry blossoms were great.
-I was a little early in the season for the cherry blossoms, but the peak was close.
-Please enjoy the pictures.
+Anyway, the 2017 Shinjuku Gyoen cherry blossoms were great.
+I was a little early in the season for the flowers, but the peak was close.
+Enjoy the pictures.

 By the way, this is another set of photos that I took with the Pentax K-3 and 18-135 mm lens.
 It did a satisfactory job.
 I only added the Eterna film simulation when I reprocessed them for this article.

-If you have been to this park to see the flowers, let me know your thoughts.
-For those who have seen them elsewhere, let us know your thoughts.
-Any questions or comments can be left below.
+If you have visited this park to see the flowers, let me know your thoughts.
+For those who have seen them elsewhere, let us know them too.
+Any questions or comments can also be left below.

 2017 Shinjuku Gyoen Cherry Blossoms’ photo gear: